Customers No Longer Pay For Drive Clean Tests *Cancelled April 1, 2019

 Why Do You Need a Drive Clean Test?

-The emission test will still be required on vehicles seven years and older, and emissions-related repairs will still needdrivec2blog1 to be done if your car fails.
+The emission test will still be required on vehicles seven years and older, and emissions-related repairs will still need to be done if your car fails.
 You will be able to visit mechanic shops, like Master Mechanic, who have the equipment to perform a drive clean test without you having to pay the $30 fee.
 It is not confirmed at this time how these Drive Clean facilities, like Master Mechanic, will be paid for conducting these tests.
 However, what we can rely on is that the provincial government will continue to resolve how to ensure mechanic shops can be fairly compensated so that they continue to serve the public with their auto repair needs.

 Signs You Need To Perform an Emission Test